dotnet/diagnostics/documentation/symbols/SSQP_Key_Conventions.md

 ### WASM (WebAssembly) Modules

 WebAssembly symbols, which can be used by browser developer tools to provide source-level debugging experiences, are based on the DWARF format.
-In Microsoft Edge, these symbols files are indexed by their DWARF Build ID (built with `-Wl,--build-id` arguments) and the name of the module being debugged.
-This is provided to the browser via the [buildId property](https://chromedevtools.github.io/devtools-protocol/tot/Debugger/#event-scriptParsed), and the symbol file itself is suffixed with
+These are indexed by their DWARF Build ID
-`.s` to disambiguate from the WASM file.
+(built with `-Wl,--build-id` arguments) and the name of the module being debugged via the [buildId property](https://chromedevtools.github.io/devtools-protocol/tot/Debugger/#event-scriptParsed), and the symbol file itself is suffixed with `.s` to disambiguate from the WASM file.

 **File name:** `main.wasm`